Essex County Council - Provider Hub

 • Improve throughput of adults in their reablement journey, reducing length of stay and improvements to challenging and proportionate objectives for users.

-• Ensuring robust and flexible contract arrangements for the on-going delivery of reablement and bridging services are established and maintained.
+• Ensuring robust and flexible contract arrangements for the on-going delivery of Reablement, ARC and H2A are established and maintained, provider relationships are managed to maximise returns on investment.